Clinical Supervision

 Ethics

 Ethical practice is the foundation of meaningful clinical work.
-I prioritize clear boundaries, informed consent, scope of practice, and thoughtful decision-making, especially when working with complex or high-risk presentations.
+I prioritize clear boundaries, informed consent, scope of practice, risk assessment, documentation, and thoughtful decision-making, especially when working with complex or high-risk presentations.
 Ethics are not just rules to follow, but values that guide every clinical choice.

 Self-Trust